yilewang/tvbdemos/tvb_slurm/tutorial.md

 when it's finished, you go to `cd /scratch/netid/AD/` to check your results

-if you want to pull the csv file and pic png file into your local computer for visualization
+if you want to pull the csv file and pic png file into **your local computer** (not europa, just click start new terminal in mobaxterm) for visualization

 ```bash
 scp netid@europa.circ.utdallas.edu:/scratch/netid/AD/file_name1 filename2 /home/Username/Desktop